6621482/cs-security-study/dreamhack/Aseembly-Language/README.md

-This directory contains study notes and practical exercises on assembly language, computer architecture, and GDB debugging.
+Notes and exercises on assembly, Linux memory layout, and GDB for system security fundamentals.